ekg/drosophila/README.md

 ```

 That's 16k heterozygous SNPs in the entire parthenote genome.
-The genome is 161570079bp, suggesting a pairwise heterozygosity of 0.0102%.
+The genome is 161570079bp, suggesting a pairwise heterozygosity of 0.0102% _for SNPs_.

 In contrast, the wildtype genome has higher heterozygosity.